mmbuji0506/django-weather/README.md

 - **Real-Time Updates**: Weather data is updated dynamically for accuracy.
 - **Dark Mode Support**: Allows users to switch between light and dark mode.
 - **Mobile-Friendly Design**: Fully responsive for seamless usage on various devices.
+- **Extreme Weather Alerts**: Notifies users of storms, heatwaves, heavy rainfall, and other severe weather conditions.
+- **Text-to-Speech Weather Report**: Allows users to hear the weather report for their selected location.
+- **Travel Mode**: Suggests the best travel days based on weather forecasts to help users plan trips effectively.

 ## Technologies Used
 - **Backend**: Django, Django REST Framework